Sunday, July 9, 2017

 Then, we went on to explain our search for a Publix Pharmacy.

-We gave our prescriptions to the Pharmacist, and he said it was going to take at least one and a half hours to get the prescription filled.
-We asked why it was going to take so long, and they replied that one of the prescriptions was a narcotic drug and only one pharmacist had access to the drug.
+We gave our prescriptions to the pharmacist, and he said it was going to take at least one and a half hours to get the prescription filled.
+We asked why it was going to take so long, and they replied that one of the prescriptions was a narcotic drug and only pharmacists had access to the drug.

 We rode back to the surgery center, where I was dropped off.